Pregnancy Resignation Letter Samples

 Although this is going to be a new and exciting chapter in my life, I am very sad to leave my beloved job here.

-According to my contract, I leave you with my two weeks notice, and my last day here will be June 15th, 20XX.
+According to my contract, I leave you with my two weeks notice, and my last day here will be August 21, 2020.
 I will complete the last of my duties by that day and am happy to help in the recruitment and training process for my replacement.
 As of now, my plan is to take a few years off to care for my baby, but I look forward to discussing returning to Johnson’s Dental down the line.

 Thank you for your continued support both in my time here and in this new development of my life.
 I will keep you updated throughout my pregnancy and hope to see you at the baby shower!